 What does this purpose entail?

-To be able to purchase LeasePlan Occasion on a CarNext auction or purchase a vehicle via our one of our carnext websites, traders need to be registered with LeasePlan as a professional trader.
+To be able you to purchase LeasePlan vehicles at auction, traders may need to be registered with LeasePlan as a professional trader.
 This processing is done based on our legitimate interest (the performance of an agreement, including assessment, acceptance) or based on a legal obligation.

 Which personal information do we process for this purpose?